 More landlords are moving towards HMO mortgage (House in Multiple Occupation) products as well as MUFBs (multi-unit freehold blocks).
-HMO’s are often perceived as a recent and current entities swept along with home ownership in the 80’s.
+HMO’s are often perceived as a recent and current model on the back of Buy-to-Let.
 However it’s worth noting that the first recorded HMO was established by William King in 1869, who converted an old house into five flats for rent.
 In 1953, Harold Macmillan introduced his “Housing of Working People” Act which gave councils powers to license HMOs and required them to be registered with local authorities if they had five or more storeys and were occupied by more than three families.

 Is an HMO Mortgage More Expensive